Collegian Ne Win

-Kawleikgyin Ne Win (ကောလိပ်ဂျင်နေဝင်း, [kɔ̀lèdʑɪ̀ɰ̃ nè wɪ́ɰ̃]; 1 October 1928 – 2 June 1983) was a two-time Burmese Academy Award winning Burmese film actor and director.
+Collegian Ne Win (ကောလိပ်ဂျင်နေဝင်း, [kɔ̀lèdʑɪ̀ɰ̃ nè wɪ́ɰ̃]; 1 October 1928 – 2 June 1983) was a two-time Burmese Academy Award winning Burmese film actor and director.

 Early life

 Ne Win was born in Hinthada (Henzada), Ayeyarwady Division, the son of Daw Tin, a teacher, and U Thet Pe, a police officer.
 Born Ne Win, he was given his famous moniker after his successful debut film, Kawleikgyin (The Collegian), so as not to be confused with the late Burmese dictator with the same name, Gen. Ne Win.
 After graduating from Coming High School in Hinthada, Ne Win enlisted in the Burmese Navy in 1946.
 He left the navy in 1951 to enroll in Rangoon University.
 At the university, Ne Win played for the Rangoon University football team as a striker forward.
 Ne Win proved a talented footballer.
 He played for the Burmese national team in 1955 and won the Best Player award given by the Burma Football Federation in 1956.
 Ne Win earned a Bachelor of Arts degree in 1958.